 Step 2: Prepare the Pumpkin Filling

-Secondly, to get a creamy, silky, and smooth filling, you'll want to blend your ingredients in a Vitamix!
+Secondly, to get a creamy, silky, and smooth filling, you'll want to blend your ingredients in a Vitamix.

-Place the pie dish in the refrigerator for approximately 30-60 minutes to allow the pumpkin pie to firm.
+- Step 3: Add all the ingredients to a Vitamix and blend until it's creamy and smooth.
+Transfer the pumpkin filling to a pie pan and spread it evenly over the crust.
+Place the pie pan in the refrigerator for approximately 30-60 minutes to allow the pumpkin pie to firm.

 Frequently Asked Questions